Alfresco/docs-alfresco/content-services/7.0/develop/rest-api-guide/folders-files.md

 be removed.
 Conversely, any aspects in the array that the node does not have applied are added.
 See the link at the beginning of this page to a section about adding aspects.

-The type of the node can also be changed by updating the `nodeType` property, for example to change our node type to `cm:savedquery` use the following body:
+The type of the node can also be changed by updating the `nodeType` property, for example, to change the node type to `cm:savedquery` use the following body:

 ```json